 Up front, beyond the charge port above the driver's side front fender, the Lightning earns its badge of distinction.
 The classic C-clamp headlights bridge a single LED lightbar across the front of higher trims, and the grille becomes a solid air deflector.
 A single light bar spans the tailgate as well, but don't look for any tailpipes below.

-Skid plates protect the dual in-board motors powered by a standard-range battery pack good for 230 miles or an extended-range pack with an estimated 300 miles.
-Ford did not disclose the size of the packs.
+Skid plates protect the dual in-board motors powered by a standard-range battery pack good for 230 miles or an extended-range pack with 320 miles.
 Either pack can charge the motors to make up to 775 lb-ft of torque, while the standard range generates 426 hp and the larger pack makes 563 hp.
-Lightnings with the extended range can flash to 60 mph in the mid-four-second range, but we thought we heard a Ford rep tell President Biden 4.4 seconds in a viral tweet.
+Lightnings with the extended range can flash to 60 mph in the mid-four-second range.

 2022 Ford F-150 Lightning

 Charging time will take considerably longer.
 On a 150-kw Level 3 DC fast charger, the Lightning can recharge from 15% to 80% in 41 minutes, or about 54 miles per minute.
 At home, owners will need to install at least a 32-amp, 240-watt Level 2 charger.
 An available 80-amp Ford Charge Station Pro can charge the truck in about 10 hours.
 If you were to opt for this extra install, the truck, once charged, could power your house in case of emergency for up to three days, or as long as 10 days with rationing, Ford said.